What Is Tonsillitis?

 What Causes Tonsillitis?

-Tonsillitis is usually caused by a
+Tonsillitis is usually caused by a virus such as:

 Bacteria also can cause it, most commonly group A streptococcus (strep throat).
 Rarely, tonsillitis can be caused by something other than an infection.

 Your doctor will ask about your symptoms and examine your throat and neck.
 Your doctor may use a soft cotton swab to gently collect a sample from your tonsils and the back of your throat for testing.

 It's important for your doctor to know if bacteria are causing the infection.
 If you have strep throat, you'll need treatment with antibiotics to kill the bacteria.
 This will help you feel better and prevent other problems that can come from untreated strep throat.